Ooyenike/Ooyenike/README.md

 🚀 About Me

-I was into fullstack engineering before reuniting with my love for Numbers and Data...
+I was once into fullstack engineering, Now transitted into Data Analysis...
 Therefore I'm a Data Analyst in view.

 🔗 Links
 portfoliolinkedintwitter

 🛠 Skills
-Microsoft Excel, PowerBI,
+Microsoft Excel, PowerBI, HTML, CSS.